 What to do if you have a broken roof

-Instead of trying to fix things yourself (unless you’re a roofing contractor and expert repairman), there is one particular thing that you’ll have to do in order to get everything done the right way:
+Instead of trying to fix things yourself (unless you’re a roofing contractor and expert repairman), there is one particular thing that you’ll have to do in order to get everything done the correct way:

 // Call your insurance company